jsengstrom/simple-seo/README.md

 ## Installation

 First, clone this direcory to the root of your theme.
-Then add this line inside the ```<head>``` of your template, located in 'header.php':
+Make sure that you have the ACF plugin activated, then add this line inside the ```<head>``` of your template, located in 'header.php':

 ```
 <?php include (TEMPLATEPATH . '/simple-seo/seo-meta.php' ); ?>